ibm-cloud-docs/databases-for-enterprisedb/learn-performance.md

 ## Disk IOPS

 The number of Input-Output Operations Per Second (IOPS) is limited by the type of storage volume.
 Storage volumes for {{site.data.keyword.databases-for-enterprisedb}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
 If your operational load saturates or exceeds the IOPS limit, database requests and operations are delayed until the disk can catch up.
 Extended periods of heavy-load can cause your deployment to be unable to process queries and become effectively unavailable.
-If you experience delayed responses and failing operations, you could be exceeding the disk's IOPS limit.
+If you experience delayed responses and failing operations, you might be exceeding the disk's IOPS limit.
 You can increase the number IOPS available to your deployment by increasing disk space.

 ## Memory Usage